skshashank74/Time-Series-Forecast/README.md

 * I have uploaded the code for the model when there was no segmenting done.
 I have mentioned all the process required to do a forecast through ARIMA.
 For doing the forecasting in each cohort the codes would be same

 * All the cleaning and segmentation of the data is done in Redshift.
-We have an active customer base of 50 Million customer and require multiple tables to extract and transform the data as per our requirement, whixh is a huge task by its own.
+We have an active customer base of 50 Million customer and require multiple tables to extract and transform the data as per our requirement, which is a huge task by its own.